magento/knowledge-base/src/troubleshooting/general/tmp_mount_full.md

     sudo find /tmp -type f -atime +10 -delete
     ```

-### Best practice
+### Best practices

+To avoid getting issues with `/tmp` being full, follow these recommendations:

+* Do not use MySQL for search.
+Elasticsearch for search usually eliminates the need for most of the heavy temp table creations.
+See [Configure Magento to use Elasticsearch](https://devdocs.magento.com/guides/v2.2/config-guide/elasticsearch/configure-magento.html) in Magento Developer Documentation.
-Avoid running the `SELECT` query on columns without indexes as this use up a large amount of temporary disk space.
+* Avoid running the `SELECT` query on columns without indexes as this use up a large amount of temporary disk space.
 You can also add the indexes.

+## Related reading